-Unfortunately, for all aspects of transportation in the TC (on-road, waterborne, and off-road) actual fuel consumption data was unavailable.
-The quantities of gasoline and diesel consumed by all types of vehicles in the TC was therefore estimated using statistics and data from Natural Resources Canada, Municipal Property Assessment Corporation, West Parry Sound Geography Network, the Government of Ontario, Statistics Canada, the District Municipality of Muskoka, the Carbon Calculator, and select online forums.
+For all aspects of transportation in the MW (on-road, waterborne, and off-road) actual fuel consumption data was unavailable.
+The quantities of gasoline and diesel consumed by all types of vehicles in the MW was therefore estimated using statistics and data from Natural Resources Canada, Municipal Property Assessment Corporation, West Parry Sound Geography Network, the Government of Ontario, Statistics Canada, the Carbon Calculator, and select online forums.

-While the quality of data varies for these sources, it can be said with confidence that overall, the GHG emissions and fuel consumption quantities reported under the transportation sector for the TC are accurate.
+While the quality of data varies for these sources, it can be said with confidence that overall, the GHG emissions and fuel consumption quantities reported under the transportation sector for the MW are accurate.